How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: Advances OF DSOC

-\textbf{Spatial spread:} {OAM properties can be utilized in different types of beams, example of which are Laguerre-Gaussian (\acrshort{lg}) beams which have the self-healing property, propagate for far distances~\cite{mendoza2015laguerre}, and can be generated easily and hence are preferred over other types~\cite{wang2014potential,djordjevic2011deep}.} LG beams intensity profile exhibits a donut-like shape that gets bigger, i.e., spreads more spatially or diverges, as they travel in space making their detection over DS links distances challenging.
-In Fig.~(\ref{OAMmodes1}), we show the beam intensity profile and spatial distribution for modes $L=0,\Ou1$ ,$\Ou2$ at the communications distance of 410$\times$10\textsuperscript{6} km when the transmitter diameter is considered to be 1 m.
+\textbf{Spatial spread:} {OAM properties can be utilized in different types of beams.
+An Example of such beams is Laguerre-Gaussian (\acrshort{lg}) which have the self-healing property, propagates {over long} distances~\cite{mendoza2015laguerre}, and can be generated easily.
+Owning to the prementioned attributes, LG is preferred over other types~\cite{wang2014potential,djordjevic2011deep}.} LG beam's intensity profile exhibits a doughnut-like shape that gets bigger, i.e., spreads or diverges more spatially as they travel, making their detection over DS distances challenging.
+In Fig.~\ref{OAMmodes1}, we show the LG beam intensity profile and spatial distribution for modes $L=0,\Ou1$ ,$\Ou2$, transmitted with {a} 1 m diameter antenna, at {a} distance of 401$\times$10\textsuperscript{6} km, which is chosen based on the longest distance to Mars.
 We can notice from the figure that OAM beams preserve their shape even after traveling very long distances and that beams spread more as the mode number increases.
-The spread and shape of different OAM modes are of crucial importance when it comes to locating DS communications nodes so that it is guaranteed that the singularity, in the middle of a beam, is avoided. {It has been proven experimentally that OAM modes can be detected even if an LG beam is partially received~\cite{xie2013analysis,elhelaly2018reduced,deng2019orbital}.
-Surprisingly, partially receiving a beam can lead to reduction in crosswalk effects as indicated in~\cite{elhelaly2018reduced}, which shows that two reduced-area receivers achieve 12 b/s/Hz higher at SNR 30 dB than a complete area receiver.
-Also, Deng et al. in~\cite{deng2019orbital}, used an approach that resulted in a 46.2\% reduction in crosstalk intensity, achieving a crosstalk intensity as low as 7.71\% with a four non-adjacent OAM states and no more than 22\% for a two adjacent modes.
-When it comes to partially receiving beams at DS, though, the minimum portion of the beam that the mode can be recognized could be relatively large.
-The partial signal detection of the OAM beams at DS distances, for our best knowledge, has never been addressed and yet to be investigated.}}
+The spread and shape of different OAM modes are of crucial importance when it comes to locating DS communications nodes so it is guaranteed that the singularity, in the middle of a beam, is avoided.